-XV. gimnazija, as an IB World School since 1991, promotes high academic standards in two IB programmes: Middle Years and Diploma as expressed in IB mission statement and IB learner profile as well as in XV. gimnazija mission statement and school vision.

-The International Baccalaureate[®] (IB) offers a continuum of international education in three languages.
+XV. gimnazija, as an IB World School since 1991, promotes high academic standards in two IB programmes: Middle Years (since 1995) and Diploma (since 1991) as expressed in IB mission statement and IB learner profile as well as in XV. gimnazija mission statement and school vision.
+The International Baccalaureate® (IB) offers a continuum of international education in three languages.
 The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.